nasa/Multi-Process-Proxy-Client/README.md

 Other functions, such as those that manipulate or depend on shared state, will have stubs available in this library.
 These function calls are wrapped using the LD option `--wrap=symbol`.
 This library handles serializing the function arguments and sending the data to the corresponding proxy application, which will make the function call on behalf of the process application.

+## Configuration

+Configuration is done via `proxy_client_defs.h`, which currently only has the address for the ipc pipe.
+The address is relative to the applications launch directory, such as `cf/apps/`, and needs to match that used by the Proxy.

 ## Dependencies